In this post, you will learn how to set a plan to establish daily devotions to help make the habit stick.

 Abide in me, and I in you.
 John 15:4a ESV

 We thrive when we stay close to the vine.
 Do you want to thrive?
-If so, you need a plan.
+If so, you need a plan or your daily devotions.
 Without a plan, good intentions can fall apart.
 The good news is, setting up the following will create triggers to cause your brain to respond that it’s time to spend time with God, and they’ll help your habit stick.Without a God Time plan in place, good intentions can fall apart. #thrive Click To Tweet

-4 Decisions to Solidify a God Time Habit
+4 Decisions to Solidify a Habit for Daily Devotions

 - Time.
 How many times have you missed an appointment to the doctor’s office or job interview?
 Probably not many.
 Why?
 Because an important meeting has a set time.
 Do that with God.
 He’s always going to be there.
 Will you show up?
 Making an early appointment might work best before other things in your day come up.
 I’ve missed some of those appointments, but I like to “reschedule” for later in the day.
 If you have to do that, God gives grace.